 Where to Find CCC Records

-- “Happy Days” newspaper on Ancestry.com.
-Happy Days was CCC’s own newspaper and provides a glimpse into the life of those serving in the CCC.
+The “Happy Days” newspaper on Ancestry.com was the CCC’s own newspaper and provides a glimpse into the life of those serving in the CCC.

 Want to learn more about the CCC and the role it played in your ancestors’ lives?
 Several years ago, PBS aired a lauded documentary on the CCC camps.
 Check it out.